varunpiram/Stock-Price-Predictor/README.md

 `pip install -r requirements.txt`

-This project requires a free FRED API key (https://fred.stlouisfed.org/docs/api/api_key.html), so store this in a .env file in the project root directory like so:
+This project requires a free FRED API key (https://fred.stlouisfed.org/docs/api/api_key.html).
+Create a .env file in the project's root directory and store your API key in it as such:
 ```
 FRED_KEY='[key]'
 ```

-If you would like to use the provided sample data, then simply move the files within the `sample` directory to the `data` directory.
+If you would like to use the provided sample data, then simply move the files within the `/sample` directory to the `/data` directory.
+If not, feel free to generate your own data.